sounkou-bioinfo/RBCFLib/README.md

 -   ☐ autoconvert the range request outputs to be lists or data.frames and not strings

--   ☐ BCF iterator for sequential reading of BCF/VCF files with automatic decompression and parsing, this will provide infrastructure for the nanoarrow implementation

 -   ☐ Use the bundled hmmap plugin ?